ThinkingThoughts

 You remember all this…and yet still, somehow, you feel that connection, that fundamental and unbreakable bond.
 There is a current that runs between you, beginning somewhere in the dermal layer of the skin, that is almost like magnetism in its power and sensation.
 When your hand is close to their skin, you can feel that force between you thrumming and drawing you closer.
 You can look in their eyes and know their soul – maybe you don’t agree with it all, maybe you don’t even like it all, but you know it.
 You know them, on a level that is indescribable and breathtaking.
 And you know them not because you have spent a few weeks together and talked on the phone a lot, or even because you have gotten married and lived together for a few months – but because of so much time and so many shared experiences that your lives have truly meshed, and with them your souls.

 It sounds so clichéd to say they are “a part of you” – but it is nearly true.
 You fit together, but not like two pieces of a jigsaw puzzle.
 Emotionally, mentally, spiritually, you are so intertwined that it is more like a metal alloy – so intermingled that you could not possibly extricate one without irreparably damaging the other.
 You aren’t glued together, you are collated.
-Yes, you are still two separate people, but there are so many connections and ties that if you took one away, the other would not be the same person.
+Yes, you are still two separate people, but there are so many connections and ties that if you took one away, the other would not exist in the same form.

 We wonder why, when love (real love) dies, it is so hard for us to survive.
 We feel that we do not know ourselves any more, that our lives have been changed and damaged and possibly even destroyed.
 This is why.
 It’s like removing malignant cancer – you can’t get all the growth, without damaging the healthy tissue.
 Sometimes that tissue can heal, and I think love is like that – there is a lot of damage from excising that love, and it takes a long, long time, but it can eventually heal.
 It will not have the same form as it did before, though.
 There will be holes and ragged edges and scar tissue.